dnlbowers/battleships/TESTING.md

     *  ***Solution Found:***
         * When defining the ship symbol in the subclasses of the ship class, I multiplied the symbol by the ship's length, creating two lists of equal size to be zipped together into a dictionary.

-1. **intended Outcome** - All ships placed on the board after all tile coordinates in a ship instance were deemed original.
+1. **Intended Outcome** - All ships placed on the board after all tile coordinates in a ship instance were deemed original.
     * ***Issue Found:***
         * Although the console showed no error, the ship failed to show up on the board after the placement phase.
     * ***Causes:***
         * I used the append method to append the ship symbol to the board 2d array.
-    *  ***Solution found:***
+    *  ***Solution Found:***
         * By changing append to the assignment operator (=) I resolved the issue.

-1. **intended outcome** - When a player made a guess, the opponent's board could be accessed and updated accordingly.
+1. **Intended Outcome** - When a player made a guess, the opponent's board could be accessed and updated accordingly.
     * ***Issue Found:***
         * without using the global scope allowing instance of an object to manipulate the data of another object.
     * ***Causes:***
         * This was caused mostly by my inexperience in working with OOP and classes.
-    *  ***Solution found:***
+    *  ***Solution Found:***
         * Originally, I passed the opponent board into a class method that existed before I created the object, so it was not necessarily a correct way to use OOP.
         * In the end, I created a new Game class for the game loop and created the Player objects within it.
 From there, I was able to access the methods of both objects with constructors and parameters.

-1. **intended outcome** - A continuous loop of guess and guess results until someone sank all five of the other player's ships.
+1. **Intended Outcome** - A continuous loop of guess and guess results until someone sank all five of the other player's ships.
     * ***Issue Found:***
         * After a player had sunk three ships, every guess returned a symbol for a miss even though I could see it was hitting a ship.
     * ***Causes:***
-        * I was using the function "self.fleet_coords_map()" and not the innit variable "self.map_of_fleet" in the code, causing the dictionary to rebuild every time a player took a turn.
+        * I was using the function "self.fleet_coords_map()" and not the init variable "self.map_of_fleet" in the code, causing the dictionary to rebuild every time a player took a turn.
 Since there were fewer ships in the object once a player sank one, The for loop creating the dictionary would loop fewer times, thus omitting some of the later created ships..
-    *  ***Solution found:***
+    *  ***Solution Found:***
         * Began calling this dictionary with "self.map_of_fleet" thereby accessing the dictionary generated during the setup phase and not a new dictionary formed by looping less because fewer ships in the board object instance.

-1. **intended outcome** - The user's guess results accurately reflect hit or miss on their guess board.
+1. **Intended Outcome** - The user's guess results accurately reflect hit or miss on their guess board.
     * ***Issue Found:***
         * When testing he deployed game hits were showing in random positions that didn't make sense when taking into account ship length.
     * ***Causes:***
         * I included the constructor for the computer player inside the firing round while loop, which generated a new computer player board/fleet every time the while loop repeated itself.
-    *  ***Solution found:***
+    *  ***Solution Found:***
-        * Placing the constructor for the computer player outside of the player turn while loop resolved the issue and all guesses were reference again one version of the computers board generated during the set up phase.
+        * Moving the computer player constructor outside of the while loop resolved.
+The solution meant the player object "computer" was created only once.

-1. **intended outcome** - Ascii art text for the intro screen displayed as legible words.
+1. **Intended Outcome** - Ascii art text for the intro screen displayed as legible words.
     * ***Issue Found:***
         * The text printed partially formed, and the console appeared to push several characters to the right-hand side of the text instead of being printed within it.
     * ***Causes:***
         * The backslashes in the Ascii art were being read as escape characters and not being printed in place.
 The lines containing the backslash had moved from their intended position in the text.
-    *  ***Solution found:***
+    *  ***Solution Found:***
         * The first solution was to add a single space after each line which converted the backslash into a string.
 This solution, however, returned errors with the linter and pep8 online.
         * I eventually realized that adding a second backslash next to every backslash would turn the escape character into a single backslash and print correctly in the terminal.

-1. **intended outcome** - Favicon displayed in the browser tab.
+1. **Intended Outcome** - Favicon displayed in the browser tab.
     * ***Issue Found:***
         * When adding the image to the directory and linking it in the template HTML, nothing showed up on the deployed site.
     * ***Causes:***
         * There are some limitations with the CI template that prevents adding favicons in the way used in my previous projects
-    *  ***Solution found:***
+    *  ***Solution Found:***
         * By switching to using the URL of a web-hosted image, the favicon is displayed correctly.

 ### **Remaining Bugs**